YaserJaradeh/orkg-pypi/README.md

 # orkg-pypi
-Python package wrapping the ORKG api
+Python package wrapping the ORKG API

+The package is a straightforward implementation of the API described in the [documentation](http://orkg.git.tib.eu/orkg-prototype/api-doc/)